drplote/FantasyGroundsHackmaster/README.md

 Note that crits just spit out a lot of text... they don't actually roll extra damage or apply extra effects (for now, anyway).
 You'll have to handle that yourself.

 For characters, you'll have to give them their 20 hp kicker manually.
 For NPCS, it should be adding it automatically for any that didn't have a specific HP value set.
 So, for instance, if they're just set as 2HD creatures, when you pull one to the combat tracker he'll have 20 + 2d8 hit points.
-But if his NPC record had hit points set specifically to 17, he'll still just have 17 hit points.
+But if an NPC record you created had hit points set specifically to 17, he'll still just have 17 hit points.